Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-Given the size of the ecosystem, not even a company like Anaconda (which grew around the needs conda addresses, and is the main driver behind the tool) could hope to integrate everything that users wanted, and over time, the community- driven conda-forge channel became the place to do this integration work.
+Given the size of the ecosystem, not even a company like Anaconda (which grew around the needs conda addresses, and is the main driver behind the tool) could hope to integrate everything that users wanted, and over time, the community-driven conda-forge channel became the place to do this integration work.
 Anyone can submit "recipes" for a package that is missing, or provide fixes for those that are already being built on so-called "feedstocks".